tp1415926535/MessageWindowWPF/README.md

 The default is displayed in the current language.
 Alternatively, you can set it manually by changing the value of **"MessageSetting.settings.UIculture"**.

 ## Version
+* v1.2.0 2025/03/21 Fix a static variable that causes a problem with the result of closing the window directly.
 * V1.1.0 2022/11/06 added support for light and dark themes, simplified settings, and allowed for full customization of colors.
 * v1.0.0 2022/12/07 Basic features.
 ---